-security is one of our highest priorities.
-We use state-of-the-art
+Information Security is one of our top priorities.

 Corporate Grade Anti-Virus and FireWalls

 All our systems are monitored against intrusion by Comodo/HackerGuardian daily as well as our own customized firewall configurations.
 We HIGHLY recommend that ALL users accept responsibility for online viruses, trojans, malware, etc. by ensuring that they keep their anti-virus products up to date and by scanning all their systems and devices daily.

 We require the use of up to 256-bit secure browsers to login to your account and perform transactions.
 Mozilla Firefox®, Google Chrome®, Safari® and Microsoft® Internet Explorer are all secure browsers.
 If you are not using one of these browsers, or feel your browser does not meet the security requirements of SolidTrust Pay, upgrade your browser to its' most recent version.

 Remember that once you've downloaded the proper browser, you must install it on your computer.
 Follow the browser manufacturer's instructions that appear on your screen.

 Secure browsers employ Secure Sockets Layer (SSL) technology to communicate with servers.
 This technology encrypts—or scrambles—the communication (i.e. your account information) so it's virtually impossible for anyone other than the system or its affiliates to read it.